 Where: 288 Bremner Blvd

 Summer Art Camp – Art Gallery of Ontario | ago.ca

 Artistically inclined kids will love the various programs offered by the AGO.
 Themes include colours, animal architecture and animation and yes, all camps include the opportunity to make and bring home some very special projects.
 A wide range of camps and workshops are available.

 Where: Art Gallery of Ontario, 317 Dundas St W

-Based out of Leo Baeck Day School’s South Campus, this camp has access to everything from a robotics lab to a fashion studio to something called a creature studio.
+Based at Dufferin and Sheppard, this camp has access to everything from a robotics lab to a fashion studio to something called a creature studio.
 And oh yes, there’s also a pool conveniently nearby.
 Kids take advantage of all of these features and more while also participating in such themes as Star Wars.
-Weekly fees start at $475 and various additional options are available including transportation and lunch and adult and tot half-days.
+Various additional options are available including transportation and lunch and adult and tot half-days.

 Age Range: 2.5-15